srijan1110/Data-Structures-and-Algorithms/README.md

 ## Introduction

-This repository contains implementations of common **data structures** and **algorithms** in multiple programming languages such as Python, C++, and Java.
+This repository contains implementations of common **data structures** and **algorithms** in multiple programming languages such as Python,C, C++, and Java.
 Each algorithm and data structure is accompanied by explanations and examples to help you understand how they work and where they can be used.

 ## Data Structures